teleport-network/documents/modules/XIBC/README.md

 After the acknowledgement has been written by the receiving chain, a relayer relays the acknowledgement back to the original sender contract which then executes application-specific acknowledgment logic using the contents of the acknowledgement.
 This acknowledgement can involve rolling back packet-send changes in the case of a failed acknowledgement (refunding senders).

 After an acknowledgement is received successfully on the original sender the chain, the XIBC contact deletes the corresponding packet commitment as it is no longer needed.

+### Routing and Basic applications

+Routing contract maintains the mapping between ports and basic applications, and routes each sub-packet(or sub-acknowledgement) to each basic application to execute their own logic.

+#### Ports

+An XIBC basic application contract can bind to any number of ports.
+Each port must be identified by a unique portID.
+Since XIBC is designed to be secure with mutually-distrusted contracts that operate on the same ledger, binding a port returns the dynamic object capability.
+To take action on a particular port, for example, to send a packet with its portID, An XIBC basic application contract must provide the dynamic object capability to the XIBC handler.

+XIBC contracts are for claiming the capability that is returned on `BindPort`.

+#### Basic applications

+The cornerstone of application development based on the XIBC protocol.
+The module contains token-transfer, remote-contract-call and multi-contract-call, which can be directly adopted for cross-chain transactions or cross-chain dApps development

 ## Workflows